Intercultural Competence Badge

 What is a digital badge?

 A digital badge, or simply "badge," is a credential that recognizes your completion of a coherent and meaningful academic experience.
 A badge allows you to promote academic achievements online more effectively and in different venues than would be possible with a transcript.
 For example, you could link your digital badge to your LinkedIn profile.
 Unlike certificates or minors that are granted only after you complete your Bachelor's degree, the badge is granted as soon as you complete the badge requirements and apply to receive the badge.
 This means that in as little as 4-6 months, you can have earned this credential, enhancing your professional dossier and making you more competitive to prospective employers.
+This is also an excellent way for individuals who have already earned their Bachelor's Degrees to update their credentials and strengthen their professional portfolios.

 How do you do earn the ITC Badge?